-Through a collaboration with the Fornybark cluster, Sofie gains a larger network while writing her master's thesis
+Through a collaboration with "Fornybarhetsklyngen", Sofie gains a larger network while writing her master's thesis

-Sofie Møller holds a master's degree in energy and environment at NTNU.
-She is interested in the environment and life cycle and is now writing a master's thesis where she studies energy consumption in the aquaculture industry.
+Sofie Møller is getting her master's degree in energy and environment at NTNU.
+She is interested in the environment and life cycle and is now writing a master's thesis where she studies energy use in the aquaculture industry.

-The renewable cluster is a business cluster with several member companies, where the companies want to contribute to sustainable value creation.They are looking at opportunities for reduced climate effect and better energy efficiency in the aquaculture industry in cooperation with NTNU, Enova and NCE Aquatech Cluster.
+The renewable cluster is a business cluster with several member companies, where the companies want to contribute to sustainable value creation.They are looking at opportunities for reduced climate impact and better energy efficiency in the aquaculture industry in cooperation with NTNU, Enova and NCE Aquatech Cluster.

 In order for the issues in the assignment to be real and up-to-date, she talks to companies in the cluster collaboration, and so she gets to know what is going on in the industry.